-The stormwater program covers a broad area as it relates to public and private interests and conveyance of stormwater.
-Through various regional, state, and federal programs, this area of Engineering provides review, oversite, and enforcement of federal and state regulations and local municipal codes.
-Staff works to ensure proper floodplain management, and compliance with clean water regulations, and develop and deliver capital improvement projects to help reducethe risk of localize flooding.
+The storm water program covers a broad area as it relates to public and private interests and conveyance of storm water.
+Through various regional, state and federal programs, this area of Engineering provides review, oversite, and enforcement of federal and state regulations and local munipal codes.
+Staff work to ensure proper flood plain management, compliance with clean water regulations, and develop and deliver capital imrpvoemetn projects help reduce risk of localize flooding,